 System papers present a blend of algorithms, technical requirements, user requirements, and design that solves a major problem.
 The system that is described is both novel and important, and has been implemented.
 The rationale for significant design decisions is provided, and the system is compared to documented, best-of-breed systems already in use.
 The comparison includes specific discussion of how the described system differs from and is, in some significant respects, superior to those systems.
 For example, the described system may offer substantial advancements in the performance or usability of visualization systems, or novel capabilities.
 Every effort should be made to eliminate external factors (such as advances in processor performance, memory sizes or operating system features) that would affect this comparison.
-For further suggestions, please review "How (and How Not) to Write a Good Systems Paper" by Roy Levin and David Redell, and "Empirical Methods in CS and Al" by Toby Walsh.

-Application/Design Study papers explore the choices made when applying visualization and visual analytics techniques in an application area, for example relating the visual encodings and interaction techniques to the requirements of the target task.
-Similarly, Application papers have been the norm when researchers describe the use of visualization techniques to glean insights from problems in engineering and science.
+Application/design study papers explore the choices made when applying visualization and visual analytics techniques in an application area, for example relating the visual encodings and interaction techniques to the requirements of the target task.
+Similarly, application/design study papers have been the norm when researchers describe the use of visualization techniques to glean insights from problems in engineering and science.
 Although a significant amount of application domain background information can be useful to provide a framing context in which to discuss the specifics of the target task, the primary focus of the case study must be the visualization content.
-The results of the Application / Design Study, including insights generated in the application domain, should be clearly conveyed.
-Describing new techniques and algorithms developed to solve the target problem will strengthen a design study paper, but the requirements for novelty are less stringent than in a Technique paper.
+The results of the application/design study, including insights generated in the application domain, should be clearly conveyed.
+Describing new techniques and algorithms developed to solve the target problem will strengthen a design study paper, but the requirements for novelty are less stringent than in a technique paper.
 Where necessary, the identification of the underlying parametric space and its efficient search must be aptly described.
 The work will be judged by the design lessons learned or insights gleaned, on which future contributors can build.
 We invite submissions on any application area.

 Evaluation papers explore the usage of visualization and visual analytics by human users, and typically present an empirical study of visualization techniques or systems.
 Authors are not necessarily expected to implement the systems used in these studies themselves; the research contribution will be judged on the validity and importance of the experimental results as opposed to the novelty of the systems or techniques under study.
 The conference committee appreciates the difficulty and importance of designing and performing rigorous experiments, including the definition of appropriate hypotheses, tasks, data sets, selection of subjects, measurement, validation and conclusions.
 The goal of such efforts should be to move from mere description of experiments, toward prediction and explanation.
-We do suggest that potential authors who have not had formal training in the design of experiments involving human subjects may wish to partner with a colleague from an area such as psychology or human-computer interaction who has experience with designing rigorous experimental protocols and statistical analysis of the resulting data.
+We do suggest that potential authors who have not had formal training in the design of experiments involving human subjects may wish to partner with a colleague from an area such as psychology or humancomputer interaction who has experience with designing rigorous experimental protocols and statistical analysis of the resulting data.
 Other novel forms of evaluation are also encouraged.

-Theory/Model papers present new interpretations of the foundational theory of visualization and visual analytics.
+Theory/model papers present new interpretations of the foundational theory of visualization and visual analytics.
 Implementations are usually not relevant for papers in this category.
 Papers should focus on basic advancement in our understanding of how visualization techniques complement and exploit properties of human vision and cognition.

-Copyrights © IEEE Pacific Visualization Symposium 2019
+© Copyright: IEEE Pacific Visualization Symposium 2020